MSc Politics, Philosophy and Management

 Philosophy is a various and contested discipline, about which we can and should ask metaphilosophical questions: What is philosophy?
 How ought we to go about doing it?
 What is its purpose or value?
 What kinds of knowledge does it produce?
 What is the relation between it and other disciplines, e.g. literary criticism, history, psychology?
 Or between it and other forms of writing, e.g. poetry, fiction, political rhetoric?
 Is philosophy as currently practiced in Anglo-American universities problematically Western or male?
 Is university philosophy real philosophy?

-The aims of this team-taught module are (1) to give students a tasting menu of some of the topics and approaches of contemporary professional philosophy as done here at Lancaster, and (2) to help students to reflect on metaphilosophical questions, both in the discipline and in their own practice.
+The aims of this module are (1) to give you a taste of some of the topics and approaches of contemporary professional philosophy as done here at Lancaster, and (2) to help you to reflect on metaphilosophical questions, both in the discipline and in your own practice.

 This module aims to provide skills training for postgraduate students in religious studies from induction to completion of the master's dissertation.
-It supports existing taught modules by introducing a variety of research methods from other disciplines and theoretical issues within religious studies.
+It seeks to support existing taught modules by introducing a variety of research methods from other disciplines and theoretical issues within religious studies.
 It also introduces cross-cultural and cross-religious examination of research topics in religious studies.
-The module will provide students the opportunity for developing generic skills in library research, essay writing, and dissertation planning.
+The module will provide you with the opportunity to develop generic skills in library research, essay writing, and dissertation planning.

 You will experience a variety of approaches to learning, including lectures, group workshops, individual tutorials, and research projects.
 The interactive style of teaching is designed to develop your ability to debate and defend your ideas, and the diversity of the class creates a rich variety of experience to engage with.
 You will enhance your knowledge through independent study and resources, and our varied assessment methods aim to test your practical and intellectual skills.